iTwin/presentation/packages/hierarchies/learning/HierarchyFiltering.md

 |  +--+ F
 ```

-## Creating filtered hierarchies

-The library implements hierarchy filtering through the `filtering` prop in `createHierarchyProvider` function.
-The prop basically takes a list of node identifier paths from root to the target node and the provider automatically performs the filtering.
+## The process

+The process of filtering a hierarchy has two major steps:

-Creating the node identifier paths is responsibility of the consumers - after all, they provide the hierarchy definition, that describes the structure of the hierarchy, so only they have the necessary information to create the paths in the most efficient way possible.
-In addition, this decouples the filtering logic from the type of filtering being done - the paths could be created based on a variety of ways, such as a filter string or a target instance ID, to name a few.
+1. Determine node identifier paths for the target nodes.
+While some hierarchy providers may be able to create these paths automatically, the implementations delivered with this library leave this responsibility to the consumers.
+This decouples hierarchy filtering logic from the type of filtering being done - the paths could be created based on a variety of ways, such as a filter string or a target instance ID, to name a few.

+2. Given the node identifier paths, the hierarchy provider has the responsibility to filter the hierarchy.
+To supply the filtering paths to provider, the `HierarchyProvider.setHierarchyFilter` method can be used.
+The given paths are used to filter root nodes and each returned node is assigned a `filtering` flag, containing identifier paths for its child nodes.

+## Creating filtered iModel hierarchies

+The library allows creating iModel data-based hierarchies through a hierarchy provider implementation returned by the `createIModelHierarchyProvider` function.
+In addition to having the required `HierarchyProvider.setHierarchyFilter` function to apply the filter, it also has a `filtering` prop that can be used to provide the filtering paths at construction time.

-For example, let's say we have an iModel described at the top of this page, where each node represents a `BisCore.PhysicalElements` and relationships are set up using `BisCore.ElementOwnsChildElements` relationship.
+For an example, let's say we have an iModel described at the top of this page, where each node represents a `BisCore.PhysicalElements` and relationships are set up using `BisCore.ElementOwnsChildElements` relationship.
 The hierarchy definition that creates the hierarchy would look like this:

 <!-- [[include: [Presentation.Hierarchies.HierarchyFiltering.HierarchyDefinitionImports, Presentation.Hierarchies.HierarchyFiltering.HierarchyDefinition], ts]] -->
 <!-- BEGIN EXTRACTION -->